 Topical and injectable treatments are likely to require sustained application to maintain results.
 The final results of surface treatments and surgical removal may not be visible for several weeks to months.
 It is important to protect the treatment area from direct sun exposure for several weeks.
 Additional details about your specific recovery will be discussed during your consultation.

 Understanding the Risks of Scar Revision

 All medical procedures carry a degree of risk and uncertainty, including scar revision.
 Potential complications include pain, infection, changes in sensitivity, and additional scarring.
 Some scar revisions are not covered by insurance and may require a cosmetic fee.
 This information and associated risks will be discussed in-depth during your consultation.

 Schedule Your Plastic Surgery Consultation

 Our plastic surgeons have over 75 years of combined experience in cosmetic plastic surgery.
-If you’re ready to learn more about scar revision, please contact our office in Raleigh to schedule a consultation.
-Use the email form to send a question or call (919) 785-0505 and ask to speak with our nurses.
+If you’re ready to learn more about scar revision, please schedule a consultation.
+You can also use the email form to send a question or call (919) 785-0505.